 While shopping this past visit to West Virginia, I could sense people looking at my family, then registering that we were a family with two dads.
 I have no control over others, but I also seemed to not have control over the feelings that it brought up in me.
 I was sent back to that unsure and fearful place I lived in just after I came out of the closet in college.
 Perhaps being a parent and caring for the safety and security of a child has made me hyper-aware.
 The good news is that I can talk to my husband about these feelings and, as a team, we can come up with strategies for addressing a range of situations.
 Setting boundaries around what we will share with others is extremely helpful.

-I recently saw my mother after 16 months of pandemic isolation and it was the greatest feeling in the world.
+When I was able to see my mother recently after pandemic isolation, it was the greatest feeling in the world.
 The hug heard round the world!
 She lives in West Virginia in a beautiful place with a not so open-minded population.
 Every time I go home to visit, I am reminded of the just how different West Virginia is from New York City.

 More than anything, I want my son to feel the pride I have in him and in our family.
 Addressing these internal feelings is a part of that journey and a necessary element of being the best parent I can be.
 While I do often hear my father’s voice coming out of my mouth, I can now smile when it happens and remember him for the amazing father he was.
 And I will go back to West Virginia every chance I get!